navroze/currency-exchnage-prediction/README.md

 Mini Exchange App
 =======================

-A stock exchange through which external clients can buy the stocks of various companies via an API.
-The app supports multi-threading using the **PM2** library in node.js.
-The exchange will reply back with one company stock (highest price) based on targeting, budget & other factors.
+A currency exchange web application which uses holts method for predicting future currency rates.
+The web app supports multi-threading using the **PM2** library in node.js.
+The application will generate a forecast and display the retrieved information on UI, starting from current week.

 Table of Contents
 -----------------